The Details: cover

 Maximum seconds to spend checking one execution path.

-If unspecified, CrossHair will timeout each path at the square root of the
+1. CrossHair will timeout each path at the square root of

 --per_condition_timeout FLOAT